The Ultimate In Birding Tours

 At various wetlands along the route, we can expect to find a number of new species, including the impressive Trumpeter Swan, Ring-necked Duck, Redhead, the impressive Belted Kingfisher, Alder Flycatcher, Wilson’s Warbler and Song Sparrow.

 Continuing south, we will stop at Beluga Point and scan the waters on the off chance that some stunning white Beluga Whales have come to hunt for salmon in the bay.
-Closer to Seward, the surrounding hillsides harbour a healthy population of Thinhorn Sheep and we will pass some spectacular mountain scenery and stop frequently to explore the surrounding forests, lakes and mountain passes for some of the birds typical of this habitat including Common Loon (or Great Northern Diver), Northern Flicker, the tiny Rufous Hummingbird (the world’s most northerly ‘hummer’, here at the edge of its range), Olive-sided Flycatcher, Hermit and Swainson’s Thrushes, the colourful Steller’s Jay, Brown Creeper, Pacific Wren and the restricted-range Northwestern Crow.
+Closer to Seward, the surrounding hillsides harbour a healthy population of Thinhorn Sheep and we will pass some spectacular mountain scenery and stop frequently to explore the surrounding forests, lakes and mountain passes for some of the birds typical of this habitat including Common Loon (or Great Northern Diver), Northern Flicker, the tiny Rufous Hummingbird (the world’s most northerly ‘hummer’, here at the edge of its range), Olive-sided Flycatcher, Hermit and Swainson’s Thrushes, the colourful Steller’s Jay, Brown Creeper, Pacific Wren and the restricted-range ‘Northwestern’ Crow (now lumped in American by IOC and others).

 Other species we should encounter include Pelagic and Double-crested Cormorants, American Black Oystercatcher and perhaps Short-tailed Shearwater.
 Marine mammals are also well represented and we will keep a constant lookout for huge Humpback Whales, impressive Killer Whales (or Orcas), fast-moving Dall’s Porpoises and Steller’s Sealions.
 The superb Sea Otter is often present in large numbers, while Bald Eagles can often be seen resting on the mudflats and cliffs near Seward or lumbering across the bay.